 If you want the brand to work, you need to make sure you set the rules on how your visuals work, and what manipulations are allowed.
 If you are a brand owner, having a brand book is a must, as it allows your designers, or employees on the outsource, to keep aligned with the tone of your brand.

 How Gingersauce helps with your brand design?

-Gingersauce is a brand book builder that combines automation and creativity.
+Gingersauce is a professional tool for creating brand guidelines, that combines smart automation and your creativity.
 It’s a professional tool – meaning, it won’t do a half-baked job, leaving you with a mediocre result.
-Gingersauce will gather all your visuals in one place, and will help you make sure your brand design stays consistent and cohesive.
+Gingersauce will gather all your visuals in one place and will help you make sure your brand design stays consistent and cohesive.